- Performance Diploma

 - Bachelor of Music (BM)

 Our clarinet program offers a collaborative studio environment for weekly lessons, master classes of solo, chamber, and orchestral excerpt study, and reed making with clarinet reed room access.
-Students will work closely with master teacher, Richard Hawkins, whose nearly 30-year career has resulted in some of the most notable performers and teachers in the field of clarinet today.
+Students work closely with master teacher Richard Hawkins, who since 1990 has developed some of the most notable performers and teachers in the field of clarinet today.

-Weekly master classes for the clarinet studio involve mock orchestral auditions, fundamental enforcement, chamber music performances, solo recital performances, guest master classes and many other types of performance opportunities.
+Weekly studio classes and regular master classes for clarinet students involve mock orchestral auditions, reinforcement of fundamentals, chamber music performances, solo recital performances, guest master classes, and many other types of performance opportunities.
 We encourage students to support their colleagues with positive and constructive feedback.
-It is a learning environment open to making mistakes without consequence in larger public performances.
+Oberlin cultivates a learning environment in which students are open to making mistakes without consequence in larger public performances.

 Time to Play

 We place first-year students among returning students equally and fairly within the sections of all ensembles.
-We work with and nurture students in a collaborative studio environment to inspire personal growth and development.
-We offer orchestra, chamber music, jazz, and contemporary music for the clarinet, which encourages versatility and provides immense breadth of experience.
+We nurture them in a collaborative studio environment to inspire personal growth and development.
+Through orchestral, chamber music, jazz, improvisational, and historical through contemporary music for the clarinet, we encourage versatility and provide immense breadth of experience.

 - APST 802 - Orchestral Repertoire for Woodwinds 2 credits